Skip to content

 Best Practice for enabling the connector

 This connector will manage the access control policies for the Databricks Unity Catalog.
 If there are existing policies in Unity Catalog, then it they will be overwritten by the policies from Privacera.
 It is strongly recommended that to test managing few resources initially before enabling the connector for all resources.
-You could create a test catalog in Databricks Unity Catalog and manage the access control policies for that catalog and after you are comfortable you can enable the connector for all catalogs.
+You could create a test catalog in Databricks Unity Catalog and manage the access control policies for that catalog, and after you are comfortable you can enable the connector for all catalogs.

 Create Instance of Databricks Unity Catalog